For your security, you will be logged out of your session in 5 minutes.

 More details can be found in our 2022 Wildfire Mitigation Plan.

-You can click the links below to view maps of approximate work locations for 2022-2023.
-You can download all maps here (PDF, 5.51 MB).
+You can click the links below to view maps of approximate locations for work completed or forecast in 2023 or potential projects for 2024-2026.
+You can also download all maps here (PDF, 10 MB).
 Maps are for visual purposes only.

-While we are continuing to develop additional details on our 10,000-mile undergrounding program, our goal is to significantly increase our underground miles annually.
-We are ramping up our efforts to underground hundreds more miles per year, to a total of more than 2,000 miles undergrounded by 2026.
+We are ramping up our efforts to underground hundreds of miles per year, to a total of approximately 2,300 miles undergrounded by 2026.
+In 2023 alone, we plan to underground 350 miles.

-If you are an interested vendor, please email our team at undergrounding@pge.com and we’ll add you to our list.
+If you are an interested vendor, please fill out our Contractor Contact Form and we will add you to our vendor list.

 We are planning to source activities across various services.
 This may include, but is not limited to: